Why does my church need a check-in system?

-Imagine a parent at your church comes up to you when church is over and frantically says they can’t find his/her child.
-What is the first thing you do?
+Imagine this scenario: A parent at your church comes up to you when church is over and frantically says they can’t find their child.
+Do you know what to do first?
 Do your volunteers know what to do if there is a missing child?
 Is your church ready to react if the safety of a child was ever threatened?

-Churches may think it’s unnecessary to have a check-in system because they know everyone in their church.
-Or they might have a check-in system but don’t enforce check-in and check-out, because the volunteers know the kids and parents.
-But even if your church people think they can easily know all the kids and parents, what about the new volunteer who joins the team, who doesn’t know everyone?
-What about the first time guest who doesn’t know anyone in the church?
+Many churches, especially smaller ones, think it’s unnecessary to have a check-in system because “everybody knows everybody.”
+Or they might have a check-in system but don’t really enforce it, because the volunteers know the kids and parents.
+But what about the new volunteer who joins the team?
+What about the first-time guest who doesn’t know anyone in the church?
 If your children’s ministry is growing and effective, you will be adding new volunteers and experiencing first-time guests.
-A check-in system helps protect the children in your church, as well as the parents and volunteers.
+An electronic check-in system can be vital to ensuring the safety of your children.

 Churches are as much at risk as any place for child abuse and abduction, if not more because it is sometimes assumed that there aren’t a lot of security measures in place at churches.